Jaslok Hospital and Research Centre,

 Even this classification has come in for criticism as laying undue stress on the emotional aspects without giving due importance to somatic causes.

-It would be worthwhile to for all women to take a FSFI test which would allow them to judge if they have an element of sexual dysfunction and if so, it may help one judge the severity, as well as, the major factor involved in causing the dysfunction.
-Discussing these aspects with their doctor would be that much more easier.
+It would be worthwhile to for you to take a FSFI test which would allow you to judge if you have an element of sexual dysfunction and if so, it may help you judge the severity, as well as, the major factor involved in causing the dysfunction.

 Click here to access test for Female Sexual Dysfunction.